Complex semisimple quantum groups and representation theory: Representation theory of complex semisimple quantum groups

-For the finite multiplicity requirement it is enough to consider the case that $ M = M(r)^\vee $ is a dual Verma module.
-In this case it follows from the identification of $ F \Hom(M(l), M(r)^\vee) $ with suitable principal series modules, see Proposition \ref{principalseriesversusverma} and Lemma \ref{locallyfiniteduallemma}.
+For the finite multiplicity requirement, note that modules in category $\O$ have finite length by Theorem \ref{catoartinian}, and since every simple module embeds in a dual Verma module it is therefore enough to consider the case that $ M = M(r)^\vee $ is a dual Verma module.
+In this case it follows from Lemma \ref{locallyfiniteduallemma} and Proposition \ref{principalseriesmultiplicity} $a)$.

 Hence $ \F_l(M) $ is indeed contained in $ \HC_l $.
 Moreover $ \F_l $ clearly maps $ U_q(\mathfrak{g}) $-linear maps to $ U_q(\mathfrak{g}) $-linear $ FU_q(\mathfrak{g}) $-bimodule maps. \end{proof}